akamai/terraform-provider-akamai/docs/data-sources/group.md

 # akamai_group

-Use `akamai_group` data source to retrieve a group id.
+Use `akamai_group` data source to retrieve a group id by name.

 ## Example Usage